IKE Platform

 ws:align — sync inter-subproject dependency versions

 Align inter-subproject dependency versions in POM files.
-For each subproject on disk, scans POM dependency declarations.
+For each member on disk, scans POM dependency declarations.
 When a dependency’s groupId:artifactId matches another workspace subproject, updates the version to match that subproject’s current POM version.

 Daily-use, safe, idempotent.
 The draft variant writes the would-be changes to a report; the publish variant applies them.

-The alignment logic lives in AlignmentReconciler and is shared with ws:scaffold-publish (when -DupdateAlignment is left at its default true), ws:feature-start-publish, ws:checkpoint-publish, and the per-subproject catch-up step inside ws:release-publish. ws:align stays as the standalone shortcut for the alignment-only case.
+The alignment logic lives in AlignmentReconciler and is shared with ws:scaffold-publish (when -DupdateAlignment is left at its default true), ws:feature-start-publish, ws:checkpoint-publish, and the per-member catch-up step inside ws:release-publish. ws:align stays as the standalone shortcut for the alignment-only case.

 mvn ws:align-draft # preview